A Historic Port City Plans for Future Risks

 Understanding the Vulnerabilities

 The CDM Smith team partnered with key stakeholders from the Salem city administration and community advisors to examine how these potential impacts would affect the city.
-“The key to this project was gathering enough information to see the totality of the situation,” says Lauren Miller, CDM Smith project manager and climate change expert.
+“The key to this project was gathering enough information to see the totality of the situation,” says Lauren Miller, CDM Smith project manager and discipline leader for climate resilience.
 “Whether a stakeholder’s perspective was focused on public services, community needs, or historical preservation—we laid out the predicted impacts and each stakeholder was immediately able to envision the areas of vulnerability in the city.
 In this way, we organized and built upon a vast amount of valuable insight.”

 Six key aspects of Salem’s infrastructure—critical buildings, water, stormwater, transportation, energy, and vulnerable demographics—were identified as the most potentially susceptible to climate change risks.
 Bringing together the knowledge provided by the Salem brain trust, the CDM Smith team developed a list of 17 priority vulnerabilities.
 Each vulnerability was assessed in detail, and a set of applicable adaptation strategies were identified to address that vulnerability.
 In all, 43 different adaptation strategies were recommended by the plan.